beckycrossley/cont_phen/README.md

 ## Script descriptions

-The .py file contains all of the necessary functions to produce the figures for the example case in range-expansion.ipynb.
+The cont_phen_solver.py file contains all of the necessary functions to produce the figures for the example case in range-expansion.ipynb.
-The following two examples, gg_ecm.ipynb and Tcell.ipynb have the appropriate functions within the notebooks.
+The following two examples, GG_ECM.ipynb and Tcells.ipynb have the appropriate functions within the notebooks.